 Is there a penalty if I fail to file a return or pay tax by the due date?

-In principle, delinquent tax or additional tax will be imposed on the principal amount of tax if a taxpayer files a final tax return or pays tax after the due date.
+In principle, delinquent tax or additional tax will be imposed on the principal amount of tax if a taxpayer files a tax return or pays tax after the due date.

 The principal amount of tax means the amount payable of any kind of national tax by the due date.